Problem solved current system operating deficiencies and provided engineering solutions that grind and convey sugar at a nominal rate of 3,000 lbs/hr.

 - Upgraded fine grinder from the M-21 to the M-36 fine grinder with 25 HP motor.

 - Two Prater PAV-6 rotary airlocks were integrated into the system to allow for consistent metering of the product.

 - Replaced current mill discharge hopper with Prater low airflow hopper.
 This hopper eliminates the air intake under the mill and lowers system air volume requirements.

-- Eliminated current air intake below rotary feeder, re-piped existing starch line with 4″ O.D. tube and provided branch damper upstream of starch feed.
+- Eliminated current air intake below the rotary feeder, re-piped existing starch line with 4″ O.D. tube, and provided branch damper upstream of starch feed.